 - Never use a brooder heat lamp.
 There is simply no way to make heat lamps completely safe regardless of the number of chains/clamps/tethers or guards employed.
 Chickens have wings and feathers that are highly flammable- any scuffle inside the coop can send a chicken and/or feathers flying into a heat lamp, catching them on fire.
 There is no way to use a traditional heat lamp safely in the chicken coop.

-- Use a safe form of heat such as a flat panel, radiant heater.
+- If you must, only use a safe form of heat such as a flat panel, radiant heater.
 Only supply enough heat to raise the coop temperature a few degrees- the coop should not feel warm to you.
 Chickens are not served well by walking out of a toasty hen house into a freezing cold run.
 The more time they spend inside the coop, the more droppings accumulate inside the coop, the more moisture there is inside the coop, the less exercise they get, etc.

 - Automatically regulate the use of electric heat sources such as a flat panel heater or cookie tin water heater by utilizing a device like the Thermo Cube TC3, which will turn the power on at 35°F and off at 45°F. (there are other models that turn on at 0, off at 10, on at 20, off at 30)